 The best approach is to download several releases from the big agencies (Shutterstock, Depositphotos, Dreamstime) and create your own release based around their content.
 Just make sure you include ALL the models details such as address (including country), phone, email etc.

 Specify the date of the shooting period as well as the date signed.
 You MUST include your own name and signature, as well as a third-party witness.
 This is a person (not you or the model) who certifies that both parties have signed and agreed to the contract.
 This person should be of legal age.

-It’s also a good idea to make the release cover different forms of media, such as photographs and video.
+It’s also a good idea to make the release cover different forms of media, such as photographs and video footage.
 That way you can create multiple types of stock assets from the one shoot – and know they will be accepted.

 In the end, stock photographs involving people will generally outsell those that don’t.
 So yes, the effort is worthwhile.
 Get cracking on that model release and start turning your friends into real-life models!

 (Please don’t request my model release, as I have decided not to make it available to the public.
 I am not a lawyer and would hate to supply something to others that may be flawed in some way.
 The advice presented above relays the same methods I used to create my release form and should be sufficient for you to create your own.
 Thanks for your understanding.)